 • Winter: In winter, the above-ground parts of Japanese Knotweed die back, leaving behind dried stems and a network of rhizomes beneath the surface.

-See also How long to cook swedish meatballs
+See also How long does it take to cook clams

 It is worth noting that Japanese Knotweed can be mistaken for other plants, especially during the early stages of growth.
 Therefore, it is important to consult a botanical expert to confirm the identification if any doubt arises.